 A campaign to find a cure for cancer won’t be funded on Gofundme.
 Rhinos won’t be saved from extinction on Facebook.
 Women’s rights must be much more than a #metoo hashtag on Twitter.

-So how do we use social media to help solve the world’s most pressing problems?
+So how do we use social media then to help solve the world’s most pressing problems?

 Let’s turn capitalism on its heels for a second.. because capitalism isn’t going anywhere, anytime soon.
 And neither are the negative effects of consumerism on social norms, human rights or the environment.

 The way we’ve been using the internet to raise awareness and help drive funds to the organizations helping to solve the world’s most pressing problems ins’t working.
 Or is it scalable.

 But what if you could use technology and the power of social media to produce a whole lot of good instead of just ego-building?

 A movement for responsible capitalism cannot be sponsored by consumers.
 It must be driven by the brands we consume from and to where most of the world’s wealth shifts to.